docker-library/docs/websphere-liberty/content.md

     ENV LICENSE accept
     ```

+This can then be built and run as follows:

+    ```
+    docker build -t app .
+    docker run -d -p 80:9080 -p 443:9443 app
+    ```

 4. Lastly, it is possible to mount a data volume container containing the
 application and the server configuration on to the image.
 This has the benefit
 that it has no dependency on files from the host but still allows the